Table of Contents

 Treat it quickly with the help of a professional

 But don’t be discouraged.
 Medication is still one of the best treatments for nail fungus.
 You just need the right type, and that usually involves oral antifungal drugs like SPORANOX® (itraconazole).
-At least 66% of people who use them cure their fungal infections within 12 weeks!
+Studies show that antifungals can be 87 to 100 percent effective within two weeks of treatment.

 This treatment can still be intimidating when you consider the price of prescriptions in America.
 However, you can adjust the expense!
 Simply ship your medication through an international or Canadian pharmacy referral service.
 This service will allow you to connect to other licensed pharmacies outside The United States so you can get your medication from countries with more affordable prescription prices.